 - Typically selected by your teacher (or another member of the Piano Area if your teacher is also Area Chair) and the Collaborative Piano Coordinato (or delegate if s/he is the teacher).

 - Examiners: Piano teacher, the Collaborative Piano Coordinator or delegate, and another member from the approved list of examiners for voice, string, wind, brass or percussion as appropriate to your specific repertoire.

-- Grading: The final mark will be an average of the three grades submitted by the three examiners (see Recital Adjudication Policy - insert link).
+- Grading: The final mark will be an average of the three grades submitted by the three examiners See the recital exam grading policy for more information.

 - Agreements with accompanists should be confirmed in writing and include dates and times of rehearsals, repertoire, fes, and how the fees will be paid.

 - Cultivate a professional working relationship with your accompanist:

 - Provide repertoire well ahead of rehearsals and concert times.

 - Create an efficient rehearsal schedule, with defined goals, in advance.